moremeyou/Obsidian-Tag-Buddy/README.md

 - Lock recently added tags

 ## 🗒️ Notes
-- **BETA WARNING!** Plugin is stable, but being tested.
-> **ALWAYS BACKUP YOUR VAULT BEFORE USING NEW PLUGINS THAT EDIT YOUR NOTES.**
-- Tag Buddy interactions are for **reading mode only**.
-Please let me know if you have a use case for multi-mode compatibility.
 - Switch to editing to undo any edits in the active note.
-	- **Edits are permanent in embeds (unless that note is open in a tab).
+	- **Edits are permanent in embeds/summaries (unless that note is open in a tab).
 I'm considering undo functionality with notices.**
 - **Known limitations:**
 	 - Editing tags within some other plugins or unknown view types is not supported, for now.
 Please reach out if you have a use case.
 	 - Checkboxes are superficially functional in summaries.
 But the state change isn't applied to the source file.
 This functionality might be beyond the scope of this plugin.
 But I will implement warnings.